RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/Infrastructure_Services.md

 ![Alt text](iaas2.png)

 **Compute Engine**:-It is a IaaS Product where users have full access to the VM's operating system.while using Compute Engine, you have the greatest level of control over your instances, but you are also responsible for configuring managed instance groups, load balancers, and autoscalers.
 - when using Compute Engine, you are responsible for ensuring **high availability and scalability**.This is done with **managed instance groups (MIGs)**.
+- Compute Engine currently supports attaching up to **8 GPUs to a single instance**.

 **MIG**:-A managed instance group is a set of VMs with identical configurations that are managed as a single unit by compute engine.
 -  Managed instance groups are configured with a minimum and a maximum number of instances.